-Located just by Astor Place the building is close to the buzz of the Village with NYU to the west and the East Village to the east.
-Scattered retail, coffee shops and restaurants offer a variety of close-by amenities to the building.
-Transportation to and from 740 Broadway should come easy with access to R, W and 6 trains at ones doorstep or a short walk to Union Square just moments away.
+Located on Astor Place and in the Noho district, the building is close to the buzz of the Village with NYU and Washington Square Park just moments away.
+Retail, coffee shops and restaurants offer a variety of amenities along with quick, easy access to the R, W and 6 trains.